Welcome to Year 4 Summer Term!

 Homework in Year 4:

 Numeracy: MyMaths (online homework) given on Monday and needs to be completed by Wednesday.

 Literacy: Given on Wednesday and needs to be handed in on Friday.

 Weekend Homework (Science, RE or Topic): Given on Friday and needs to be handed in on the following Monday.

-Times tables: You will also be tested on your times tables every Wednesday.
+Times tables: Children will be be tested on their times tables every Wednesday.

 Daily Reading: The children are also asked to read daily and make an entry into their reading records.